wp-plugins/highlight-search-terms/readme.txt

 = Advanced CSS Example =

-If you want to give different terms used in a search phrase a different styling, use the class "term-N" (where N is a number starting with 0, increasing 1 with each search term) to define your CSS rules.
+If you want to give different terms used in a search phrase a different styling, use the class "term-N" (where N is a number starting with 0, increasing 1 with each additional search term) to define your CSS rules.
 The below example will make every term have bold text, the first term will have a yellow background, the second, third and fourth term will have respectively a light green, light blue and orange background and subsequent terms will have a yellow background again.

     .post .hilite { background-color:yellow; font-weight:bold } /* default */
     .post .term-1 { background-color:#D3E18A } /* second search term only */